MasterOfGrey/ATR-Extra-Frames/README.md

 ### Added Frames:
 * Alignment Frame (hauling frame ideal for trainable mechanical animals)
 * Thermal Pumped Frame (combat oriented upgrade to the Guardian Frame)
+* Martial Frame (combat durability enhanced upgrade to the Mobility Frame)
 * Advanced Alignment Frame (improved from above but spacer tech and much more expensive)
 * Advanced Hydraulic Frame (as above; same scope of improvements and tech/cost changes)
+* Noble Frame (more refined version of the Refined Frame with a focus on enhancing Nobility)

 I am happy to add other unique frames if people want them.